StressarN/VibeProxy-Windows/FACTORY_SETUP.md

-# Using Factory AI with VibeProxy
+# Using Factory AI with VibeProxy for Windows

-A simplified guide for using Factory CLI (Droid) with your personal Claude and ChatGPT subscriptions through VibeProxy.
+A simplified guide for using Factory CLI (Droid) with your personal Claude and ChatGPT subscriptions through VibeProxy on Windows.

 ## What is This?